10 Must-Haves for Your Interior Design Website

 Ideas for lead magnets:

 Add the signup to your homepage, blog, and footer to gently encourage conversion.
-Bonus: Once they’re on your list, you can keep the relationship going with value-packed emails that eventually lead to a sale.
+Bonus: Once they’re on your list, you can maintain the relationship with value-packed emails that eventually lead to a sale.

 IDCO Website Template + Semi-Custom Branding in Action for Clayton and Lee